 Were You the Victim of Violence in the Workplace in Atlanta, Georgia?

 Injuries arising from workplace violence are more common than you might think.
 If you are attacked at your workplace or while carrying out the job assigned to you, you must inform your immediate supervisor right way.
 Make a written report of exactly what happened, how it happened, and what injuries resulted.
 Do not leave out any details, as the slightest variable could be a determining factor in your claim.
 If others were present at the time of the violence and injury, then you can record their statements and request their contact information.
 If there is any video footage of the incident from security cameras or anyone who might have filmed the violent exchange on a smartphone, for example, then this can also help your case.

 You also need to seek medical treatment as soon as you discover injury.
 Even if your injuries seem minor, visit a doctor to make sure they are not more severe.
 Further, visiting a doctor and obtaining a record of being examined for your injuries will also support your claim.
 Even if you have nothing more than a black eye that can’t really be treated beyond pain medication, you will still have a medical record that indicates that the injury did in fact occur as you say it did.

-If you are not sure if your workplace violence injuries are covered by workers’ compensation, or if you file a claim and it is denied, contact a determined workplace injury lawyer in Atlanta at the Bader Law Firm for a free consultation.
+If you are not sure if your workplace violence injuries are covered by workers’ compensation, or if you file a claim and it is denied, contact a determined workplace injury lawyer in Atlanta at Bader Scott Injury Lawyers for a free consultation.